 The long term will build upon the work of the previous years in evolving a Black Start market where possible and identifying and valuing technologies that can provide a positive contribution to restoration.
-The Black Start Capability will be continued to be procured to meet the strategic requirement.
-Outcomes of the Distributed Re-start project will become available, and as these are implemented into our processes, we will update our documented Procurement Methodology to reflect this.
+The Black Start Capability will be continued to be procured to meet the strategic requirement and the Restoration Standard which we shall need to comply with by no later than Dec 2026.
+Outcomes of the Distributed Re-Start project will become available, and as these are implemented into business as usual restoration processes, we will update our documented Procurement Methodology to reflect this.